mortonprod/CleaningWebsite/README.md

 Container may be needed in client bundles or server side rendering.

 State is a single redux store created from defining actions and reducers.
 Store is needed for client bundle and server side rendering.
+The initial store must come from the database and any change must update it.

+The database is one container and node another.
+CRUD operations are exposed to node container.

+Docker compose sets up the enviroment.
+The database is mounted as volume and data is persistant.

+The app is hydrated from the database and the components initialised with parameters set to null.

+###Division of Concerns
+Production
+1. Node express middleware
+	* Passport
+	* Pug template engine
+	* Client components
+2. Database
+	* Mongodb create as separate container
+	* Hydrates app and update on redux store change.

+###Connections
+	Build files are always placed in html page.
+	Html page must be complete when rendered by browser
+		* Must have all HTML tags and styles for first paint.
+			* Rendered by template engine.
+		* Must begin to get data and attach event handlers.
+			*

 ##How to run